mmagnus/emacs-pdb-mode/README.md

 pdb-mode is an emacs-lisp minor mode for Emacs to perform a number of useful editing functions on Protein DataBank (PDB) formatted files.
 XEmacs and/or GNU Emacs are available for most computing platforms.

-(mmagnus: I'm not an author of this code, I just updated it slightly, fixed it in 2020, all credits go to Charlie Bond & David Love)
+(@mmagnus: I'm not an author of this code, I just updated it slightly, fixed it in 2020, all credits go to Charlie Bond & David Love)

 ## emacs-pdb-mode & rna-tools